kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 MYSQL_PASSWORD=

 ##### OPTIONAL SETTINGS #####
-# The rest of configuration settings are optional.
+# The rest of this configuration settings are optional.
 #############################
 # Certificates can be passed in plain text or as base64 encoded string.
 # For base64 encoded values prepend them with `base64:`